davidandrasi/homelab_brew/README.md

 - Update ${CONFIG_PATH}/prometheus/prometheus.yml based on the comments in the file
 - Update ${CONFIG_PATH}/grafana/provisioning/datasources/datasource.yml based on the comments in the file
 - Update ${CONFIG_PATH}/docker_appdata/grafana/config.monitoring based on the comments in the file
+- Update ${CONFIG_PATH}/docker_appdata/homepage/bookmarks.yml based on the comments in the file
+- Update ${CONFIG_PATH}/docker_appdata/homepage/services.yml based on the comments in the file
+- Update ${CONFIG_PATH}/docker_appdata/homepage/settings.yml based on the comments in the file
+- Update ${CONFIG_PATH}/docker_appdata/homepage/widgets.yml based on the comments in the file
 - sudo docker-compose up -d --force-recreate
 - You can reach each container with the address defined in the .env file